numtide/system-manager/documentation/docs/reference-guide.md

 System Manager can optionally manage your `/etc/nix/nix.conf` file for you.

-If you have an existing `/etc/nix/nix.conf` file, it will be overwritten and your changes will be lost.
-Further, from that point on System Manager will manage the file for you, and you should not make changes to it.
+If you have an existing `/etc/nix/nix.conf` file, you'll need to delete it if you want System Manager to manage the file; then run System Manager again.
+From that point on System Manager will manage the file for you, and you should not make changes to it.

 Instead, you'll put the changes in one of your .nix files you'll be building to configure System Manager.

-For example:

 # Recommended Workflow for Starting Out